 This Chinese garlic sauce is a stir fry sauce for all purposes.
 You can add them to your rice, noodles, or vegetable.
 This stir fry sauce is versatile and enhances the flavor of the dish.

-Chinese garlic sauce is a flavorful sauce made with few ingredients that are readily available in our kitchen.
-No fancy ingredients, no meat-based sauces added, no artificial flavoring.
+Chinese garlic sauce is a flavorful sauce made with a few ingredients that are readily available in our kitchen.
+No fancy ingredients, no meat-based sauces added, and no artificial flavoring.
 Still an amazingly delicious sauce.

-This is also known as stir fry sauce or brown stir-fry sauce.
+This is also known as stir-fry sauce or brown stir-fry sauce.

 Chinese Garlic Sauce

 More than anything this sauce has no artificial flavoring like msg and not added tons of oil.
+This homemade brown sauce is a too delicious condiment you can make easily in 10 - 15 minutes.

 Ingredients for Chinese Garlic Sauce or Stir-fry Sauce